hiaaryan/wora/CONTRIBUTING.md

 ## 🎯 **How to Contribute**

 Once you get hold of the DB, please check out the file structure in the main branch to get yourself more familiar with the project.
-If you encounter any issues, support for developers is available throught our discord server 🛠️
+If you encounter any issues, support for developers is available through our discord server 🛠️

 <a href="https://discord.gg/CrAbAYMGCe"><img src="https://dcbadge.limes.pink/api/server/https://discord.gg/CrAbAYMGCe?style=flat" alt="Discord" /></a>